codenamecoffee/codenamecoffee/README.md

 What fascinates me most about programming is how computers let us simulate and predict — the closer our models get to the real world, the deeper our understanding becomes.
 I see code not just as a tool, but as a language to analyze, improve, and simulate complex systems, whether it’s personal finance, data patterns, or even human behavior.

 I’m deeply interested in data analysis and how feedback from software can help us make better, evidence-based decisions — including how to improve ourselves.
+Still, i have a personal homework pending about deeply diving into cybersecurity, both because of curiosity as same as probably an almost basic need.

 <br>